 - What can a graduate do with a liberal arts degree?

-- What sorts of SAT/ACT scores do applicants need to be admitted to the College?
+- What standardized-test scores do applicants need to be admitted to the College?

 - What is the College looking for in its application essays?

 - Does Thomas Aquinas College accept credits from other colleges or universities?

 - Why does the College not offer majors and minors?

 - Is the application process different for home-schooled students?

 - Does the College offer financial aid or merit scholarships?